citygml4j/ade-xjc/README.md

 [JAXB](https://jaxb.java.net/). ade-xjc compiles arbitrary CityGML Application Domain Extension (ADE) schemas to a set of corresponding JAXB classes to be used with [citygml4j v2](https://github.com/citygml4j/citygml4j/tree/citygml4j-v2).

-**NOTE:** ade-xjc is in **maintenance mode** with no significant active development planned.
-It is not updated with new features but at most receives critical bug fixes. ade-xjc is intended to be used with citygml4j v2.
+:information_source: ade-xjc is in **maintenance mode** with no significant active development planned.
+Existing bugs will be fixed, but large new features will likely not be added. ade-xjc is intended to be used with citygml4j v2.
 The latest [citygml4j v3](https://github.com/citygml4j/citygml4j) is not based on JAXB anymore but uses [xml-objects](https://github.com/xmlobjects/xml-objects) instead.
 So, ade-xjc is not required anymore.